Cause This disease is common on the west side of the Cascade Range but a sporadic problem in the arid viticulture regions of the PNW.

-- Fracture (BLAD) at 24.4 to 36.6 fl oz/A. Reapply if rain occurs within 12 hours of original application.
+- Fracture (BLAD) at 24.4 to 36.6 fl oz/A. Reapply if rain occurs within 12 hr of original application.
 Do not use within one day of harvest.
+Group BM01 fungicide.
 4-hr reentry.

 - Iprodione-based products.
 Do not apply within 7 days of harvest for wine grapes.
 Good control when resistance is not a problem.
+The low 1 pints/A rate on labels is not effective.
 Group 2 fungicides.
 48-hr reentry.

 - Iprodione 4L AG at 1.5 to 2 pint/A.

 - Nevado 4F at 1.5 to 2 pint/A.

 - Rovral 4 Flowable at 1.5 to 2 pint/A.

 - JMS Stylet Oil at 1 to 2 gal/100 gal water plus another fungicide.
 Necrotic foliage may result if applied within 10 days of any sulfur application.
 Do not tank-mix with copper-based products when fruit is present.
 Do not use during freezing temperatures, above 90°F, or when plants are under heat or moisture stress.
 Do not use when foliage is wet because good coverage is essential.
 Slightly effective alone.
 4-hr reentry.
 O

 - Kenja 400 SC at 20 to 22 fl oz/A. Do not use within 14 days of harvest.
 Group 7 fungicide.
 12-hr reentry.